cielavenir/salsa-matplotlib/doc/devel/coding_guide.rst

 *master*
   The current development version.
 Future minor releases (*v3.N.0*) will be branched from this.
-Supports Python 3.6+.
+Supports Python 3.7+.

 *v3.N.x*
   Maintenance branch for Matplotlib 3.N.
 Future patch releases will be branched from this.
 Supports Python 3.6+.

 *v3.N.M-doc*
-  Documentation for the current release.
-On a patch release, this will be replaced by a properly named branch for the new release.

-*v2.2.x*
-  Maintenance branch for Matplotlib 2.2 LTS.
-Supports Python 2.7, 3.4+.

-*v2.2.N-doc*
   Documentation for the current release.
 On a patch release, this will be replaced by a properly named branch for the new release.